nguernse/node-task-queue/README.md

 This does the following:

-- An Node/Express API to accept requests that will submit a job to the queue
+- A Node/Express API to accept requests that will submit a task to the queue
-- A Worker service to process the submitted jobs from the queue using [BullMQ](https://docs.bullmq.io/)
+- A Worker service to process the submitted tasks from the queue using [BullMQ](https://docs.bullmq.io/)
-- A Redis instance to store the queued jobs
+- A Redis instance to store the queued tasks

 # Goal